Detecting frequency modulation in stochastic time series data: Introduction

 Especially the frequency of oscillations is an important regulator for many processes, e.g.\ the development of vertebrae that is tuned via Delta-Notch inter-cellular signalling \cite{liao_faster_2016,harima_accelerating_2013}.
 Given oscillatory data, the question arises whether oscillations have a constant or modulated frequency, i.e.\ whether the underlying stochastic process is stationary or non-stationary.
 Here, we propose a new method that is specifically tailored to detect frequency modulations in short time series in contrast to existing approaches for identifying non-stationarity \cite{dickey_distribution_1979,kwiatkowski_testing_1992, zivot_further_2002,phillips_testing_1988,elliott_efficient_1996,timmer_power_1998-2,mohanty_robust_2000}.

 We employ the Hilbert transform to obtain instantaneous phase information from a time series to track the speed with which oscillations proceed.
-We compare this to the instantaneous phase of surrogate time series with constant frequency to identify frequency modulations.
+We compare this to the instantaneous phase of surrogate time series with constant frequency to derive confidence bands and to identify frequency modulations.

-To investigate the performance of this method, we simulated an oscillating second-order autoregressive process with different degrees of frequency modulation.
+To investigate the size and power of this test, we simulated an oscillating second-order autoregressive process with different degrees of frequency modulation.
 We applied our proposed method and counted how often the test identifies a time series as non-stationary depending on the actual frequency modulation.

 We found that the test we propose is able to correctly identify more than $99\%$ ($97\%$) of the frequency modulated time series when the frequency is increased by $100\%$ ($80\%$) with respect to the base frequency.